Killing four birds with one Gaussian process: the relation between different test-time attacks: Introduction

 \section{Introduction}

-The increase of available data and computational power have lead to a more widespread usage of machine learning (ML) techniques.
-Yet, ML algorithms can easily become the target of an attack themselves.
-The most famous example are evasion attacks, also called adversarial examples.
-A small perturbation is added to a test sample, which is subsequently missclassified.
-Examples for targeted systems include, but are not limited to Malware detectors which then classify Malware as benign~\cite{DBLP:conf/sp/SrndicL14,DBLP:journals/corr/DemontisMBMARCG17}, vision for autonomous driving that miss-classifies traffic signs~\cite{2018arXiv180206430S}, and robot visual systems~\cite{DBLP:conf/iccvw/MelisDB0FR17}.
-Most defenses for such evasion attacks are shown to lead to an arms race~\cite{DBLP:journals/corr/CarliniW17,athalye2018obfuscated}.
+Security researchers study a plethora of attacks on machine learning (ML).
+In general, each attack is studied individually.
+For example, \textit{Evasion attacks}, or \textit{adversarial examples}, are small perturbations added to a sample, which is subsequently misclassified.
+Examples for targeted systems include, but are not limited, to Malware detectors~\cite{DBLP:conf/sp/SrndicL14,DBLP:journals/corr/DemontisMBMARCG17}, vision for autonomous driving that misclassifies traffic signs~\cite{2018arXiv180206430S}, and robot visual systems~\cite{DBLP:conf/iccvw/MelisDB0FR17}.
+Securing models against evasion was shown to lead to an arms race~\cite{DBLP:journals/corr/CarliniW17,athalye2018obfuscated}.

-Other attackers aim to steal or copy the ML model \cite{DBLP:journals/corr/PapernotMG16,DBLP:conf/uss/TramerZJRR16} or hyper-parameters set for training \cite{joon18icrl}, thereby harming the intellectual property of the owner of the model.
-Such attacks are referred to as model stealing or model extraction attacks.
-Another, yet different attacker retrieves the data that was used to train the classifier \cite{2017arXiv170207464H,DBLP:journals/corr/abs-1806-01246}, leading to either a privacy breach for the subjects contributing to the data and/or the person or company that collected the data.
-Such attacks are known as membership inference attacks.
+Some attacks harm the intellectual property of the model owner.
+In \textit{model stealing}~\cite{DBLP:journals/corr/PapernotMG16,DBLP:conf/uss/TramerZJRR16}, the attacker copies a model's functionality without consent of the owner.
+In \textit{model reverse engineering}~\cite{joon18icrl}, hyper parameters of the model are inferred illegitimately.
+Another attack retrieves the data that was used to train the classifier, called \textit{membership inference} \cite{2017arXiv170207464H,DBLP:journals/corr/abs-1806-01246}.
+This corresponds to a privacy breach for the subjects in the data, and/or a financial loss for the owner of the data.

+A relationship between decision function curvature and membership inference was shown in~\cite{2017arXiv170207464H}.
+An analogous relationship for evasion has been found in linear models like support vector machines~\cite{DBLP:conf/ccs/RussuDBFR16} and used for mitigations in deep neural networks~\cite{2017arXiv170508475H,raghunathan2018certified}.
+These findings raise several questions.
+Are all test-time attacks related to decision function curvature?
+Do changes in curvature have the same effect on all attacks?
+To answer these questions, we need a model where curvature can be configured.
+Such a model are Gaussian processes (GPs): Choosing a long \textit{lengthscale} before training yields for example a GP with a flat decision surface.

-The vulnerability towards these attacks can formally and empirically be studied using Gaussian Process (GP) algorithms.
-GP are nonlinear, as are deep neural networks, yet provide the means for a rigorous analysis: After training, a GP yields a closed form expression, where classification depends directly on both parameters learned and the data used during training.
-Hence, formal reasoning is more fruitful than for models like deep neural networks which depend largely on randomness.
-We use this property to analyze evasion, model stealing, and membership inference.
+Studying GP yields two more benefits.
+GP are often applied in medical settings~\cite{CHEN200759,doi:10.1177/0272989X03261561,6238311}.
+Risk assessment for leaked data or learned parameters is thus crucial.
+Furthermore, GPs provide the means for a rigorous analysis: After training, a GP yields a closed form expression, where classification depends directly on both parameters learned and used training data.